 In March 2015, we established a wholly-owned Australian subsidiary called AnaptysBio Pty.
 Ltd, in order to conduct various preclinical and clinical activities for ANB020 and ANB019.
 We believe our Australian subsidiary will be eligible for certain financial incentives made available by the Australian government for biotech research and development expenses.
-Specifically, Australia provides a refundable tax credit in the form of a cash rebate equal to 45.0% of qualified expenditures on biotech research and development projects to Australian companies that operate the majority of their research and development activities associated with such projects in Australia.
+Specifically, Australia provides a refundable tax credit in the form of a cash rebate equal to 43.5% of qualified expenditures on biotech research and development projects to Australian companies that operate the majority of their research and development activities associated with such projects in Australia.
 A wholly-owned Australian subsidiary of a non-Australian parent company is eligible to receive the refundable tax credit, provided that the Australian subsidiary retains the rights to the data and intellectual property generated in Australia, and provided that the total revenues of the parent company and its consolidated subsidiaries during the period for which the refundable tax credit is claimed are less than \$20.0 million Australian dollars.
-During the nine months ended September 30, 2016, we received and recognized as a reduction in research and development expense \$3.0 million in refundable tax credits related to fiscal 2015 eligible expenditures.
-In September 2016, we determined that we would meet the criteria for eligibility for fiscal 2016, therefore we recognized a reduction to research and development expense of \$3.2 million equal to 45% of our eligible expenditures for the nine-month period ended September 30, 2016, as collectability was considered reasonably assured.
-We recorded \$3.3 million as a receivable as of September 30, 2016.
+For the preclinical and clinical activities currently planned in Australia, we anticipate receiving between \$1.0 million and \$2.0 million in Australian refundable tax credits over the next 24 months, assuming our revenues do not exceed \$20.0 million Australian dollars in any annual tax period and we comply with the other requirements described above.